jan-bogaerts/mark/src/markdownCode.md

       - if there are any other cache services that monitor this cache-service (instead of the project service directly), then let them know that the specified text-fragment (from the result) has gone out-of-date.

 ### build service
-- this service turns the markdown project data list into source code.
+- the build service is a global singleton that turns the markdown project data list into source code.
 It uses a set of gpt-services to iteratively generate conversions on the different text frames, starting with the original markdown code and finally ending with source code files that are stored on disk.
 - to build the project, the service performs the following actions:
   - for each text-fragment in the project:
     - ask the compress service to render it's result.